John Swinney is actively considering a bid to become first minister and SNP leader

-John Swinney giving ‘very active consideration’ to replacing Humza Yousaf as First Minister and SNP leader
+John Swinney emerges as frontrunner to replace Humza Yousaf as First Minister and SNP leader

+The SNP is staring down another bruising leadership tussle as John Swinney emerged as the frontrunner to become the next first minister, with Humza Yousaf announcing his resignation after dumping the Greens out of his government fatally backfired.

+Mr Swinney has already received the backing of key MSPs and MPs to stand, including from SNP Westminster leader Stephen Flynn, who branded the veteran politician’s experience as “second to none”.
+But the former deputy first minister pointed to the potential impact on his family of a return to frontline politics, as he ponders such a move.

+Mr Yousaf said: “Repairing our relationship across the political divide can only be done with someone else at the helm."

+The SNP is now facing another potentially toxic leadership contest as it gears up for what could be a difficult general election later this year.

-John Swinney is giving “very active consideration” to running to replace Humza Yousaf as first minister after being inundated with requests to stand by colleagues.
+Speaking in London, Mr Swinney said he was giving “very active consideration” to running to replace Mr Yousaf as first minister after being inundated with requests to stand by colleagues.

-The former deputy first minister has revealed he is mulling over a bid for the SNP leadership after Mr Yousaf announced he will quit Bute House following a disastrous few days sparked by him axing the Scottish Greens from government.

 Mr Swinney opted not to put himself forward to replace Nicola Sturgeon when she resigned last year, but has now thrown his hat into the ring to become the SNP’s third first minister since the 2021 Holyrood election.

-It has been suggested that other potential candidates, including Neil Gray, are instead looking to hand their support to Mr Swinney if he decides to run for office.
+Other potential candidates, including Neil Gray, are instead looking to hand their support to Mr Swinney if he does choose to run for office.

-Education Secretary, Jenny Gilruth, who was touted as a potential leadership candidate, said that “John Swinney is the best choice to be Scotland’s first minister”, adding: “I will be strongly supporting him if, as I hope, he chooses to run.”
+Education secretary Jenny Gilruth, who was touted as a potential leadership candidate over the weekend, said “John Swinney is the best choice to be Scotland’s first minister”, adding: “I will be strongly supporting him if, as I hope, he chooses to run.”

+Mr Swinney also secured the backing of Mr Flynn, the SNP Westminster leader.
+Speaking to the News Agents podcast, Mr Flynn said: “I think there’s only one person who has the experience to do that job.
+There’s only one person who can unite the parts, there’s only one person who can unite the country and have that vision that he can go on and deliver.

+"I would like to think that person would be John Swinney.
+I would certainly encourage him to stand.
+I hope that he is in a position to put himself forward and I would certainly hope that colleagues and members could certainly back him if he did.”

-Another leadership frontrunner, Kate Forbes, is also considering a leadership campaign, having lost out to Mr Yousaf last year.
-SNP MSP Michelle Thomson, who was Ms Forbes’ campaign manager last year, confirmed the Skye, Lochaber and Badenoch MSP is giving a second leadership bid “serious consideration”.
+But Ms Forbes could still launch a leadership bid, despite Mr Swinney emerging as the favourite.
+SNP MSP Michelle Thomson, who was Ms Forbes’s campaign manager last year, confirmed the Skye, Lochaber and Badenoch MSP is giving a second leadership bid “serious consideration”.

-Speaking to Sky News, Mr Swinney said: “I’m very sorry that the First Minister has decided to step down.
-He’s been a pioneer as First Minister – the first person of colour to hold the office of First Minister of Scotland and he’s led our country with empathy, with care and with an emphasis on bringing people together.

-“I very much regret the fact that he’s felt it necessary to stand down.”

 “I’m giving that issue very active consideration and it’s likely I’ll have more to say about that in the days to come.”